SaraYoussef1/Side-channel-attack/README.md

 This project is divided into two parts:

 ### The first part
-**modify RSA implementation to use Montgomery modular multiplication** instead of normal modular multiplication.
+**Modify RSA implementation to use Montgomery modular multiplication** instead of normal modular multiplication.
 That can seed up the performance in the decryption process, almost twice, after applying some changes in the way of using BigInteger class.
 This part includes **crypto.java** and **montgomery.java** classes.